john-aja/Library-Management-System---V1/README.md

 7. Administrators can access additional features such as adding and removing books, as well as viewing user details and voting activity.

+## Admin Privileges

+Administrators have additional privileges compared to regular users.
+The admin features include:

+- ***Add Book***: Administrators can add new books to the library, including book details and assets.

+- ***Remove Book***: Administrators can remove books from the library.

+- ***User Details***: Administrators can access user details, including information about which books users have taken and the books they have voted for.

+- ***Voting Activity***: Administrators can view the voting activity, including the books that have been voted for and the number of votes each book has received.

 ## Installation

 *To install and run the Library Management Web Application locally, follow these steps:*